alandipert/golf/README.markdown

 In golf, screens are constructed of components.
 Components are similar to what would be called "partials" in Rails---independent HTML fragments that can be inserted into the page during construction.
 You can think of golf components as the elementary particles that make up the user interface.
+No content smaller than a full component can be added to a screen (although there are certain exceptions to this rule), and no content smaller than a full component can be removed.
+All of the HTML elements in a component are under the exclusive control of that component.
+No other component can access them.
+Communication between components occurs through a system of custom events, forming a tight internal API and facilitating the modular, reusable component structure.

 Components consist of three parts: an HTML template, a javascript transformation, and a CSS file.